n0shake/blog/content/blog/eb5/eb5.md

 - On top of this core investment, most regional centers will charge an admin fee ($60-$80K).
 You can negotiate these admin fees, but usually that's a sign that the regional center is desperate.
 There’s also lawyer and government fees which can add up to $30-$40K.
 In sum, you’re looking at $800K core investment and at least $100K in terms of various fees and expenses, with everything rounding up to **~$900K to $1M**.

-- **Lump-Sum vs. Installments**: Some regional centers are taking cognizant of the fact that it’s taking time for the EB-5 (I-526) to get approved, and so they provide an option to pay the investment amount in chunks, normally over a 1-2 year schedule.
+- **Lump-Sum vs. Installments**: Some regional centers are taking cognizant of the fact that it’s taking time for the I-526 (EB-5 application form) to get approved, and so they provide an option to pay the investment amount in chunks, normally over a 1-2 year schedule.
 The consultant was unsure whether government approved rural projects will accept installments.

 ## Sourcing